pa11y/pa11y-dashboard/README.md

 Each of these files defines configurations for a different environment.
 If you're just running the application locally, then you should be OK with just development and test configurations.
 The [available configurations are documented here](#configurations).

-Now that you've got your application configured, make sure you have a MongoDB server running with the `mongod` command in another terminal window. you can run in each mode by changing the `NODE_ENV` environment variable:
+Now that you've got your application configured, make sure you have a MongoDB server running with the `mongod` command in another terminal window.
+You can run in each mode by changing the `NODE_ENV` environment variable:

 ```sh
 NODE_ENV=development node index.js